hnky/VSTS-Deploy-AppSettings/AzureAppServiceSetAppSettings/overview.md

 1) Select your subscription
 2) Select the Azure App Service
 3) Select the resource group of your App Service
+4) Select the slot (optional)
-4) Add a your App Settings in a simple key value interface.
+5) Add a your App Settings in a simple key value interface.

 The format is:
 key1='value1'